Home / Products / Technical Glass / Sight Glass / Radiation Shielding Glass RD 30®

 Special Properties

-• Protection against X-ray and gamma radiation
+• Protection against X-rays and gamma radiation

 • Non-flammable